nicholasdunbar/cucumber-sandbox/readme.md

    @driver.find_element(:xpath, "//div[@id='wiki-body']/div/ul[3]/li").text.should =~ /^[\s\S]*New[\s\S]*$/
  end
 ```
+The `it` and `describe` commands are examples of RSpec you can put either Selenium or Capybara inside of those statements to automate the browser.

 **Capybara** - A wrapper for web drivers.
 Use this if you want to use one API that maps to any web driver of your choice.
 In this case we are using selenium which provides and API to both Chrome and Firefox, but you could replace it with other web drivers.
 It can also be used for headless testing.
 Documentation found at http://www.rubydoc.info/github/jnicklas/capybara/master

-**Selenium** - A web driver that works for both chrome and firefox.
+**Selenium** - A web driver that works for both Chrome and FireFox.
 It provides one API for both browsers which in this case is in Ruby but could be in any number of languages.
 However in this set-up we are wrapping selenium inside of Capybara so we don't need to make direct calls on the selenium API.
 Selenium has two different paths to automate FireFox and Chrome.
 It talks to FireFox through Marionette (which depends on GeckoDriver) and it talks to Chrome through ChromeDriver.
 So why do we use Capybara?
 Because it allows for more freedom in what drivers we want to use that way we aren't locked in to selenium and because the Capybara library is easier to use than the Selenium one.

 **Marionette** -  A set of tools for automating and testing Gecko-based browsers like Firefox.
 GeckoDriver and Marionette Server are some of those such tools.
 Marrionette implements an automation protocol using W3C WebDriver compatibility.
 Its goal is to replicate what Selenium does but again, only for Gecko-based browsers.
 We still need Selenium, if we want to be able to talk to multiple browsers.
 Selenium 3.0 or later, enables support for Marionette by default.